How To Call Congress

 One of the most powerful ways to use phone calls is to strategically plan for a large group of people calling at the same time about the same issue.
 This shows the member of Congress and their staff that a lot of people in their district care about the issue and they need to take heed to their voters.

 Be careful though: phone call campaigns can backfire if not done correctly.
-For example, if there is a big push to get people to call their member about a certain issue but not many people call, staffers could interpret this to mean that their constituents do not care about the issue.
+For example, if there is a big push to get people to call their members about a certain issue but not many people call, staffers could interpret this to mean that their constituents do not care about the issue.

 Whether you are calling as part of a phone campaign or you are just passionate about an issue, here are some strategies to make your phone call stand out: